tencentyun/intlcloud-documents/yehe_doc/人工智能/语音识别/SDK 文档/一分钟跑通集成 SDK/Android/实时语音识别_intl_en.md

 **Signature algorithm**
 `SecretKey` is used to encrypt the `source` with HMAC-SHA1 first, and then the ciphertext is Base64-encoded to get the final signature string, i.e., `sign=Base64Encode(HmacSha1(source,secretKey))`.

-The SDK provides an implementation class **LocalCredentialProvider** for testing purposes, but we recommend you use it only in the test environment to guarantee the security of `secretKey` and implement the method in the **AbsCredentialProvider** API in the upper layer in the production environment.
+The SDK provides an implementation class **LocalCredentialProvider** for testing purposes, but we recommend you use it only in the test environment to guarantee the security of `SecretKey` and implement the method in the **AbsCredentialProvider** API in the upper layer in the production environment.

 ### Initializing AAIClient
 `AAIClient` is a core class of ASR, which you can call to start, stop, and cancel speech recognition.